Smart Beauty Mirrors: AR & AI to Replace Makeup Testers

 - Style assistant.
 Help your consumers to find the perfect outlook or most suitable products with a pre-set look.

-Virtual Makeup Try-on: Mobile vs Web vs In-store
+Smart Beauty Try-On: Mobile vs Web vs In-store

 Mobile Beauty Camera

 Smartphones have become the go-to channel for online shopping.
-Some 49 per cent of consumers use mobile phones for shopping online and in-store.
+Some 49 percent of consumers use mobile phones for shopping online and in-store.
 Digi-Capital estimates mobile augmented reality to top 2.5 billion installed base and $70 billion to $75 billion revenue by 2023.

 Web AR Try On